 Phase I: The Honeymoon

 This first stage is often a scary time for people, because they suddenly realize that they will no longer be getting a paycheck and worry about what will happen if they outlive their money.

 They also realize that many of the relationships they’ve had with colleagues are pretty much over.
 Some will try to stop by their old place of employment for “old times sake”, but before long they realize that they no longer belong there and stop going.

 This gives many the feeling of being “cast out” and sometimes leads to depression and feelings of isolation.

-Another problem is that they no longer have a set daily schedule and instead of being told what to do by their employers, now have to make decisions on their own.
+Another problem is that they no longer have a set daily schedule, and instead of being told what to do by their employers, they now have to make decisions on their own.

 At the same time they realize that they are free to do as they like and, health permitting, begin to join groups or make travel plans.

 The honeymoon stage is confusing for many at first, but eventually they understand what is happening and begin to think about what they want to do with their lives.